 Richard Hyde is Professor of Law, Regulation and Governance.
 His teaching focuses on the law of obligations.
 His research interests focuses on food law and consumer law, and how the regulation in these areas impacts businesses.
 He is currently involved in a large project that uses eye-tracking to assess whether contracts comply with legal requirements, and the ways that this affects “prominence” and “transparency” of contractual clauses.

 Jeff Kenner is Professor of European Law.
 His research in the field of commercial law is twofold.
 First, employee involvement in companies, the case for harmonisation throughout the EU, eg: Kenner J., ‘Worker Involvement in the European Company (Societas Europaea): Towards a Europeanisation of Corporate Governance?’
 Yearbook of European Law 223-259, and second, obligations of companies for violations of labour rights for which they can be held to be responsible, discussed in Kenner J., Peake K., et al, ‘The integration of EU development, trade and human rights policies’, FRAME Work Package No.9 Deliverable No.4 (European Commission FP7 Report, 30 September 2016).

 Marianthi specializes in: international law of the sea, energy and investment law, and space law.
 She is particularly interested in the place of private actors in the international plane, and the interplay between different areas of law.
 Before joining academia, she practiced law in Greece and Cyprus.
 She also delivers workshops to governmental and business organisations on boundary disputes and energy law.

 Dr Sanam Saidova is an Assistant Professor in the School of Law.
 Her research and teaching interests lie in English, international and comparative commercial law.
 Sanam teaches courses on Contract Law, Principles of Personal Property and the Law of International Trade Finance.
 In her research, she focuses on the law of security interests.
 Her monograph on Security Interests under the Cape Town Convention on International Interests in Mobile Equipment has been published very recently (May 2018) by Hart Publishing.

-Christopher Sargeant is an Assistant Professor who specialises in property law.
+Dr Christopher Sargeant is an Assistant Professor who specialises in property law.
 His teaching interests are predominantly in the areas of land law and trusts law and more recently in the law of outer space.
 He has a keen interest in research across the commercial law spectrum.

-Andrea Tosato’s research interests include secured transactions, commercial contracts involving intellectual property assets, the impact of emerging digital architectures on secured lending, international sales of commodities and the law of agency.
+Dr Andrea Tosato’s research interests include secured transactions, commercial contracts involving intellectual property assets, the impact of emerging digital architectures on secured lending, international sales of commodities and the law of agency.
 His most recent scholarship explored the use of intellectual property rights as collateral in secured transactions, the prospective international harmonisation of the legal framework regulating intellectual property license contracts and the duty to act in good faith in commercial agency.

 A dual-qualified attorney-at-law, she practiced law for several years with leading global law firms in the City of London and Prague.
 At Nottingham, she teaches the LLM modules on International Investment Law and Business and Human Rights.

 Dr Qianlan Wu researches and teaches in the area of competition law, with a focus on competition in China.
-Dr Wu also researches on economic globalization, business regulation and the rule of law in China.
+Dr Wu also researches on economic globalisation, business regulation and the rule of law in China.
 Dr Wu holds a PhD in Law from the LSE and LLM from University of Edinburgh.